 Snip dried pears with scissors into raisin size pieces and add them to salads, breaded stuffing, or rice dishes.

 Soak them in wine, sherry, fruit juice, or water for a few hours to reconstitute them and serve them as you would fresh fruit.
 Top with whipped cream or ice cream.

 Add them to oatmeal, or other hot cereal as you add the water and cook them in the cereal.
 They have their own natural sweetness.

 Use the reconstituted slices in place of pineapple in pizza.

-Add them to fruit breads and fruit cakes as you would other dried fruit.
+Add them to fruit bread and fruit cakes as you would other dried fruit.

-Pears are our favorite dried fruit.
+Pears are our favourite dried fruit.
 They are a healthy snack food right out of hand.
-They are also a nutritious and flavorful addition to winter salads, curries, and savory dishes.
+They are also a nutritious and flavorful addition to winter salads, curries, and savoury dishes.
 Plus they can be used in the place of other dried fruit in baking, cereals, and trail mix.
-Hopefully this post will make you look at that old pear tree growing close by, with fresh eyes.
+Hopefully, this post will make you look at that old pear tree growing close by, with fresh eyes.
 Try this easy way to preserve the goodness of pears and enjoy this healthy snack food.